rook2pawn/router-middleware/README.md

       })
     })

-Where this would lookup 'views/animal_list.view' whose content was something like
+Where the arguments and options of res.streamrender end up going to the user-defined callback at app.streamengine, and this would lookup 'views/animal_list.view' whose content was something like

     <div template='animal'>
        <a key="name"></a>